Message sent! We will contact you soon.

 Marugame Udon was already a successful restaurant chain in Japan and the United States.
 When they decided to bring the ‘udon way of life for all’ to Europe, the team knew they needed quality training for all new staff members before opening their first premises in Liverpool Street, London.

-We caught up with Keith Bird (Chief executive, Marugame Europe), Stephen Phillips (Head of operations, Marugame Europe), and Steph Moorhouse (Director, Moorhouse Training) to hear about their experience incorporating gamified simulations into the European branches of Marugame Udon.
+We caught up with Keith Bird (Chief Executive, Marugame Europe), Stephen Phillips (Head of Operations, Marugame Europe), and Steph Moorhouse (Director, Moorhouse Training) to hear about their experience incorporating gamified simulations into the European branches of Marugame Udon.

 The next chapter